zg2000fs/my-first-repo/README.md

 my-first-repo
 =============

-This is my first repo for the Data Science Specialization track on Coursera I am a 35year old unepmployed student.
+This is my first repo for the Data Science Specialization track on Coursera.